Take amazing school photos for social media

 More attractive school photos

-On top of telling your story, your photos should also inspire, trigger emotions, be fun and celebratory.
+On top of telling your story on social media, your photos should also inspire, trigger emotions, be fun and celebratory.
 There are so many ways of conveying this.
 Here are some ideas:

 Instead of a photo of the teacher with the whole group, try a pic of the teacher close to a student helping them.
 It means you support students and that you care.